 Do you ever see people who seem happy at to the gym?
-Do you ever wonder if they’re sane?
+Do you ever question their life choices?
 Do you dream of also being happy there?

 I’m the perfect person to help, because I partake in the weights.
 I’m a lifter.
 I’m hardcore.